sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-streaming/key-concepts.md

 title: Key Concepts
 description: Explains key concepts of streaming
 tags: [ "streaming", "events", "event driven architecture", "event driven architectures", "kafka" ]
+publishdate: 2024-07-12
 ---

 {{< note success>}}

-Tyk Streams is currently in the [Lab Release]({{<ref "developer-support/special-releases-and-features/lab-releases">}}) phase, and we'd love for you to try it out.
+Our first release of Tyk Streams is now available, and we'd love for you to try it out.
 Click the button to sign up and take it for a spin:
 {{< button_left href="https://survey.hsforms.com/1ItPCBg-_Tre8WFJZL4pp6Q3ifmg" color="green" content="Get started with Tyk Streams" >}}

 {{< /note >}}